L

 1. Complete Engine Seizure / Replacement

 The ultimate nightmare scenario.
-When an engine seizes due to oil starvation, spun rod bearings, or a snapped timing chain, the entire block is destroyed.
-Dealerships do not rebuild engines—they order “short blocks” (the core engine without accessories) from Germany on a wooden pallet.
+When an engine seizes due to oil starvation, spun BMW M5 Reliability & Real Costs, or a snapped timing chain, the entire block is destroyed.
+Dealerships do not rebuild engines—hey order “short blocks” (the core engine without accessories) from Germany on a wooden pallet.
 The cost is astronomical.

 • Why it costs so much: The parts alone often exceed $15,000.
 Furthermore, removing an engine from a modern luxury car often requires dropping the entire front subframe, steering rack, and transmission as a single assembly, requiring 40+ hours of labor.